d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 The gradient of the function $y = 2\mathbf{x}^{\top}\mathbf{x}$ with respect to $\mathbf{x}$ should be $4\mathbf{x}$.
-Let's quickly verify that our desired gradient was calculated correctly.
+Let us quickly verify that our desired gradient was calculated correctly.
 If the two `ndarray`s are indeed the same, then their difference should consist of all zeros.